Weaker Assumptions for Asymmetric Trust: Consensus

 \begin{lemma} Consider an execution with faulty processes $F$, a process $p_i$ such that $\op{depth(}p_i\op{)} \geq 1$ and one of its quorums $Q_i \in \mathcal{Q}_i$.
 For any other process $p_j$ with $\op{depth(}p_j\op{)} \geq 1, \exists K_j \in \mathcal{K}_j$ such that $K_j \subseteq Q_i \setminus F$. \end{lemma} \begin{proof} Since $p_i$ and $p_j$ both have depth at least 1, it holds $F \in \mathcal{F}_i^*$ and $F \in \mathcal{F}_j^*$.
 This implies $F \in \mathcal{F}_i^* \cap \mathcal{F}_j^*$.
 Then, the set $Q_i \setminus F$ intersects every quorum of $p_j$ by the quorum consistency property, and therefore contains a kernel for $p_j$. \end{proof}

-\begin{lemma} Algorithm~\ref{alg:acc} implements a \emph{depth-characterized common coin} for $d=7$ and $d'=6$. \end{lemma} \begin{proof} \textbf{Termination: } Consider a process $p_i$ with depth 7.
-There exists a quorum $Q \in \mathcal{Q}_i$ such that all its members have depth at least 6.
+\begin{theorem} Algorithm~\ref{alg:acc} implements \op{CC[d, d+1]}. \end{theorem} \begin{proof} \textbf{Termination: } Consider a process $p_i$ with depth $d+1$.
+There exists a quorum $Q \in \mathcal{Q}_i$ such that all its members have depth at least $d$.
 Since we assume that they all start the protocol, they will release the coin and send their share to all the processes in $\mathcal{P}$.
 Therefore, $p_i$ will receive all the coin shares for at least the quorum $Q$ and will be able to output the coin value.